Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Massless scalar-tensor theories beyond GR

+where $\ud\tau_A/c\equiv \ud t\,\sqrt{-(g_{\mu\nu})_A v_A^{\mu}v_A^{\nu}/c^2}$ is the proper time of particle $A$ along its worldline $y_A^{\mu}$ .
 The object masses are functions of the scalar field to take into account their internal self-gravity~\cite{1975ApJ...196L..59E}.
-The tidal action presented in Eq.~\eqref{eq:Stidal} is sufficient to study the impact of tidal deformations on the dynamics and radiation of a binary system up to the 2PN order.
-Hence, the results of this work will only depend on the four tidal deformability parameters $(\lambda_a,\mu_a,\nu_a,c_a)$.
-The action is made of the mass quadrupole tidal moment defined as
+The action is also made of the mass quadrupole tidal moment defined as